Pornhub's newest videos can reach out and touch you

 There is a pairing process during which the player needs to connect to the user's sex toy via an Android or iOS app.
 Once the video starts playing, the pulses from the toy will replicate what is happening on the screen of their PC or mobile device.

-Will sensations vary based on the action, or is more about rhythm/speed?
+Will sensations vary based on the action, or is it more about rhythm/speed?

 They will be based upon the action.
 If the video content is depicting a fast action scene, the rhythm/speed will intensify.
 For slower scenes, that draw out the excitement and build it up through the duration of the scene, the rhythm and speeds slow down and work in tandem with the content being broadcasted.